 Yes!
 Dr. Switzer (our PD) goes on a yearly trip to Guatemala, and he encourages residents to join if they are interested!
-Additionally, residents are encouraged to set up any international rotations they are interested in.
-In the recent years, Peds and Med/Peds residents have done rotations in Jordan, Guatemala, Malawi, and Costa Rica hospital system.
-Some of our outpatient electives will have clinics that are off-site, but all are usually within a 20-minute drive from the hospital system.
+Additionally, our Pediatrics attendings regularly go on trips to Haiti, and residents are encouraged to set up any international rotations they are interested in.
+In the last year, Peds and Med/Peds residents have done rotations in Jordan, Guatemala, Malawi, and Costa Rica.